Attribution

 Projects w/ pySYD

-If you, someone you know, or a project you know about has made use of pySYD
+If you, someone you know, or a project you know about has made use of pySYD, please consider visiting and

 contributing to the public Projects w/ pySYD thread